 Lochsa trips feature technical, fast, and high-volume water.
 This provides big holes and hydraulics, raft-smashing waves, and a lot of paddler-bashing thrills.
 Plus, the scenery in the Idaho wilderness is simply majestic.
 With natural beauty in abundance and our high-quality service and guides, our Lochsa rafting trips are some of the best whitewater runs in the world.

-You can join the ROW Adventure Center for a great whitewater experience on the Lochsa River by choosing a 2-3 day adventure, Super One-Day 30 mile trip, or our most popular, one-day 20 mile trip.
+You can join the ROW Adventure Center for a great whitewater experience on the Lochsa River by choosing a 2-3 day adventure, a Super One-Day (30-mile) trip, or our most popular, our Classic one-day (20-mile) trip.

-- No other Lochsa company has more knowledgable guides ready to share their stories of the region's natural and cultural history.
+- No other Lochsa company has more knowledgeable guides ready to share their stories of the region's natural and cultural history.